 - Grant Aid for Coaches & Umpires/Referees

-- Representative Sporting Clubs
+- Representative Sporting Teams

 In recognition of the commitment needed to participate at an elite level in sport, the Armagh, Banbridge and Craigavon Sports Forum have grants to assist amateur athletes who reside in the Armagh City, Banbridge and Craigavon Borough Council area with inherent costs in training, competing and accessing training facilities (Leisure Access Card).
 The two elements are: